hercules-ci/blog.hercules-ci.com/_posts/2019-04-30-sprint-2-report.md

 ## Precise derivations

-Agent 0.2 will communicate the whole derivation tree to our service, which allows us to traverse the derivation tree and dispatch each to multiple agents.
+Agent 0.2 will communicate the whole derivation tree to our service, which allows us to traverse the derivation tree and dispatch each derivation to multiple agents.
-In the very near future to different platforms (Darwin, ...) and other ways (e.g system features).

 Neither source or binary data used by Nix on the agent is ever sent to the service.